 - Add soaked dal and water, stir.

-- Pressure cook on high for 8 minutes (add 2 if dal is not soaked well).
+- Close the lid, seal the vent & pressure cook on high for 6 minutes (I add 2 more minutes if dal is not soaked well)

-- Let pressure release naturally for 5 minutes, then quick release remaining pressure.
+- I allow the pressure to release naturally for 5 minutes, then quick release remaining pressure.

 - Prepare tadka (tempering) separately: heat ghee, add cumin seeds, asafoetida, ginger garlic an dgreen chili paste, the spices again, dried red chilies, red chili powder; fry briefly.